-They can get false credentials from employees; A research conducted by CareerBuilder shows that 58% of resumes from employees is false, most job seekers will give incorrect information in their resume so that you can hire them.
+They can get false credentials from employees; A research conducted by CareerBuilder shows that 58% of resumes from employees are false, most job seekers will give incorrect information on their resume so that they are more likely to be hired.
 They include false seniority levels, inaccurate job titles, wrong education details, and other misleading things.
 As an employer, you trust your employees with your business and they represent your brand, in order to get honest and hard-working employees, you should definitely conduct background checks before hiring anyone.

 How To Correct Wrong Background Checks